California Gas Water Heater Ban: What You Need to Know

 Incentives Available in 2026

-Federal Section 25C tax credit (expired December 31, 2025): The federal tax credit that covered 30% of installed cost up to $2,000 expired at the end of 2025.
+Federal Section 25C tax credit (expired December 31, 2025): The federal tax credit that covered 30% of the installed cost up to $2,000 expired at the end of 2025.
 Homeowners who installed a qualifying heat pump water heater between January 2023 and December 2025 can still claim the credit on their federal return using IRS Form 5695.
 Installations completed in 2026 are not eligible.
-Income-qualified homeowners may be eligible for additional federal benefits through IRA-funded state programs still being rolled out.

 TECH Clean California (fully exhausted): This statewide incentive program has exhausted its funding and is not accepting new applications as of late 2025.